An introduction to color theory

 The three-color mixing system has the limitation that the saturation of intermediate colors may be greatly reduced.

-The violets mixed from cyan blue and magenta contain, in addition to blue and pink, the yellow traces of the blue.
+The violets, which are a mixture of cyan blue and magenta, contain traces of yellow in addition to blue and pink.
 Yellow and violet are complementary colors.

 Yellow and violet make gray when mixed, so that the violets are less saturated.

 Only the greens are saturated.
-The color hue of both lemon yellow and cyan blue have no traces which do not belong to the green part of the spectrum.
+The color hues of both lemon yellow and cyan blue have no traces, which do not belong to the green part of the spectrum.

-To have only saturated colors, we add three new colors: ultramarine (a blue with red traces), a yellow with red traces and a red with yellow traces.
+To have only saturated colors, we add three new colors: ultramarine (a blue with red traces), yellow with red traces, and red with yellow traces.

 Orange and violet are now also saturated.